Alee-Razaa/My-Portfolio-website/README.md

 > Transforming ideas into exceptional digital experiences through modern web development

 Welcome to my digital portfolio!
-I'm Ali Raza Memon, a passionate **Front-End Developer** based in Karachi, Pakistan, specializing in creating stunning, user-friendly web applications that make a lasting impact.
+I'm Ali Raza Memon, a passionate **Full-Stack AI Developer** based in Sukkur, Pakistan, specializing in creating stunning, user-friendly AI-Automation applications that make a lasting impact.

 ## 🌟 About Me

-I'm a dedicated developer who believes in the power of clean code, beautiful design, and seamless user experiences.
-With expertise in modern web technologies, I craft digital solutions that not only look exceptional but perform flawlessly across all devices.
+I'm a dedicated developer who believes in the power of data driven solutions, beautiful designs, and seamless user experiences.
+With expertise in AI driven applications, I craft digital solutions that not only automate but also generate lead with altimate customer staisfaction.

 **What drives me:**
 - 💡 **Innovation**: Always exploring the latest technologies and best practices